aare-ai/aare-aws/README.md

 ## Why?

-LLM agents are in production today—answering customers, processing claims, drafting contracts.
+LLM agents are in production today, answering customers, processing claims, drafting contracts.
 Every response is a compliance risk.
 Prompt engineering fails silently.
 Output filters miss edge cases.

 aare.ai checks 100% of LLM outputs against your exact compliance requirements.
 If it passes, it's delivered.
 If it fails, it's blocked—with a proof certificate that pinpoints the exact rule violated.